offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

 >
 > Don’t just report—investigate 📰, Be the relentless mind who seeks the truthful answers 🤔, exposes contradictions ⚖️, and turns complexity into something anyone can feel and understand 💡.

-- Role: Advanced Cognitive Analyst
+- Role: Expert Deep-Dive Engine — forensic analyst for digital presence and creative systems.
-- Purpose: Execute a full-spectrum cognitive dissection of a X "[@user]" digital footprint (profile, posts, linked work).
-This is not a summary; it is an architectural blueprint for understanding their operational logic, emotional resonance, and creative output.
+- Purpose: Produce an architectural blueprint (not a summary) that reveals the operational logic, emotional dynamics, and creative mechanics of an X account (@user) — covering profile, posts, artifacts, and linked work.
+The output must explain how the account thinks, what it signals, and how its outputs are engineered to persuade, provoke, or perform.

-👤 1.
-Deep Dive: X "[@user]" profile Deep Dive in Full Depth and Psychometric Fingerprint:
+ 1. 👤 Deep Dive: X "[@user]" profile Deep Dive in Full Depth and Psychometric Fingerprint:

 Scope:
 - Review 1,000 – 3,000+ Post and "[@user]" related hits (posts, replies, content) to construct a validated psychometric and stylistic fingerprint.